On the Circuit Diameter Conjecture: The Circuit 4-step Conjecture

 \subsection{Proof via facial paths in 4-prismatoids}

 Here we present a second proof of Theorem~\ref{thm:4step}.
 Recall that a {\em spindle} is a polytope with two distinguished vertices $\vex$ and $\vey$ such that each facet is incident to exactly one of $\vex$ and $\vey$.
 Polar to this, a {\em prismatoid} is a polytope with two distinguished facets $Q^+$ and $Q^-$ (called its {\em bases}) that together contain all the vertices of the polytope.
 The {\em length} of a spindle is the graph distance between the two special vertices, while the {\em width} of a prismatoid is the dual graph distance between the two bases.
-These constructions were essential in finding counterexamples to the combinatorial Hirsch conjecture (\cite{s-11}).
+These constructions were essential in finding counterexamples to the combinatorial Hirsch conjecture \cite{s-11}.
 In \cite{sst-12} Santos et al.~prove that 4-dimensional prismatoids have width at most 4.
-We prove a corollary of this result here and use it to show $\diamfd_\Circuits(8,4) = 4$.
+We strengthen this result here to get a non-revisiting path and use it to show $\diamfd_\Circuits(8,4) = 4$.

 \begin{lemma} In a 4-prismatoid with parallel faces $Q^+$ and $Q^-$, there exists a facial path from $Q^+$ to $Q^-$ such that at each step at least one new vertex of $Q^-$ is encountered. \end{lemma} \begin{proof} Suppose a 4-prismatoid $Q$ is given, with bases $Q^+$ and $Q^-$.
 If $Q$ has width 2 then there is a facet of $Q$ that is adjacent to both bases.
-The claim is trivially true in this scenario as the number of vertices of $Q^-$ incident to each facet in the facial path is strictly increasing.
+The claim then follows as the number of vertices of $Q^-$ incident to each facet in the facial path is strictly increasing.

-If $Q$ has width 3 then the claim is also true.
-Suppose the facial path of length 3 is $Q^+\rightarrow F \rightarrow G \rightarrow Q^-$.
+If $Q$ has width 3, suppose the facial path of length 3 is $Q^+\rightarrow F \rightarrow G \rightarrow Q^-$.
 Then $F$ must have at most 2 vertices from $Q^-$ -- any more and it would itself be adjacent to $Q^-$, and there would be a shorter path between the bases.
 Also, $G$ must have at least 3 vertices in common with $Q^-$ to be adjacent to it.
 Hence the number of vertices of $Q^-$ incident to each facet in this facial path is also strictly increasing.

-Suppose now that $Q$ has width 4.
-Consider the pair $(G^+,G^-)$ of geodesic maps constructed from the normal fans of the two bases.\footnote{We refer the reader to \cite{sst-12} for a more detailed discussion of the techniques used.} Letting $H$ be the common refinement of $G^+$ and $G^-$, label its vertices as {\em positive} if it is a vertex of $G^+$, {\em negative} if it is a vertex of $G^-$, and a {\em crossing vertex} otherwise.
-The main result of \cite{sst-12} was proven by showing that there is always a crossing vertex incident to both a positive and a negative vertex.
-Now this corresponds to a facial path in $Q$ of the form $Q^+ \rightarrow F_1 \rightarrow F_2 \rightarrow F_3 \rightarrow Q^-$.